 Mason Road Park | Small Community Park in Katy, Texas

 My husband and I have been passing Mason Road Park for some time on one of our routes to and from places in Katy, Texas.
 Last week we decided to stop and check it out.
+The zip code is 77449.

 This small six acre park is located on North Mason Road between Clay Road on the north and Morton Road to the south.
 It is surrounded by subdivisions.
 Bridgewater Village borders the north side of this park with Westland Creek Village on the south.
 Lakes of Bridgewater is just southeast.